 - Universal Health Coverage

 - Monitoring and Strengthening Health Services

 The majority of the course material to be covered is provided through the written course unit, links to journal articles, web sites and digital book chapters.
 Some weeks the students will work on an exercise individually or in a group towards assessed discussion boards.
 This unit will encourage students to share their experiences and use examples from their own practice or area of interest as a basis for their assignments.

 - At Masters level we expect students to be able to apply what they know to other contexts, often their own.
 In this unit students will have the opportunity of doing this in their final assignment.

 - Team working is important for all health professionals and especially Public Health specialists.
 This unit has an assessed on-line group working exercise run over a two week period.

 Students will be provided with personalised feedback for their group task and final summative assignment (2,500-3,000 words or equivalent) within 20 working days.

 For further information please watch this video from our former Course Unit Leader.

-If you have any questions about the content of this unit, please contact the course unit leader, Elizabeth Dalgarno, via email on firstname.lastname@example.org.
-If you have any other queries, please contact the PGT programme administrators via email on email@example.com.
+If you have any questions about the content of this unit, please contact the course unit leader, Elizabeth Dalgarno, via email at firstname.lastname@example.org.
+If you have any other queries, please contact the PGT programme administrators via email at email@example.com